DEGAorg/agent-communication-mcp/doc/message.md

    - Always include `timestamp` and `version`
    - Use `encoding` when necessary
    - Add relevant information in `extra` for service-specific needs

+For details about message encryption and security, see [Cryptography](cryptography.md).